visttux/UAB-Bus-PathFinder/README.md

 * Coloring the diferent lines and the transfer between stations
 * Add map with overlay support to select origin-destination and show the path
-* Optimization of transfers ( Taking account of the waiting time between lines )
+* Optimization of transfers ( Taking account the waiting time between lines )